cask/epl/README.md

 (depends-on "epl")
 ```

+EPL supports GNU Emacs 24 with the built-in `package.el` library.
+EPL should
-EPL supports GNU Emacs 23 with the [3rd party `package.el`][legacy-package], and
+also work on GNU Emacs 23 with the [3rd party `package.el`][legacy-package], but
-GNU Emacs 24 with the built-in `package.el` library.
-Other versions of Emacs,
+this combination is not regularly tested anymore.
+Other versions of Emacs, and
-and other flavors of Emacs (e.g. XEmacs, Aquamacs, etc.) are *not* supported.
+other flavors of Emacs (e.g. XEmacs, Aquamacs, etc.) are *not* supported.

-At the time of writing, Emacs trunk (upcoming Emacs 24.4) is the preferred
-version, because its `package.el` is the most advanced and best implemented
-version.
-Stable GNU Emacs 24 is supported, but limited in features.
-GNU Emacs
-23 is only supported as long as possible without greater pain.
-It may be
-dropped any time if obstacles appear.

-If you have any choice, use Emacs trunk.

 Usage
 -----